mjkpolo/Zybo-Z7-20-Wiki/Petalinux-Uart-with-PMOD-Guide.md

 cd newos/pre-built/linux/images/
 cp BOOT.BIN boot.scr image.ub rootfs.tar.gz /mnt
 ```
 Now your files are in your home directory.
-You can suspend your container or just exit out.
+You can detach your container or just exit out.

 Let's copy the files to the SD card:
 ```